Krassnig/CodeDraw/README.md

 ### Eclipse

 Open Eclipse with the project where you would like to add CodeDraw.
-Right click on your Project > **Properties > Java Build Path > Add External JARs...**
+Right-click on your Project > **Properties > Java Build Path > Add External JARs...**
 Go to the downloaded CodeDraw.jar and select it and then press **OK**.
 Now you can import CodeDraw with ```import codedraw.*;``` at the top of your Java files.